"The President can make you a General, but only Communications can make you a Commander ."

 Amateur Radio Emergency Service® (ARES®):

-Amateur radio operators use their training, skills, and equipment to provide communications during emergencies When All Else Fails®.
-Hams serve our communities when storms or other disasters damage critical communication infrastructure, including cell towers, and wired and wireless networks.
+Amateur radio operators in ARES use their training, skills, and equipment to provide communications during emergencies and at planned community events such as races and parades.
+Hams serve their communities when storms or other disasters damage critical communication infrastructure, including cell towers, and wired and wireless networks.
 Amateur radio can function completely independently of the Internet and phone systems.
 An amateur radio station can be set up almost anywhere in minutes.
 Hams can quickly raise a wire antenna in a tree or on a mast, connect it to a radio and power source, and communicate effectively with others.

 ARES is an ARRL program consisting of licensed amateurs who have volunteered for communications duty in the public service.
 ARES groups provide communications at public events such as parades and marathons as practice for emergency communications when disaster strikes.
 ARES is open to all licensed amateur radio operators.
 Please contact your county coordinator or NNY Section Emergency Coordinator for more information.